metaplex-foundation/docs/docs/candy-machine-v2/10-sign-nfts.md

 ### Verified

 Once verified, the verified value for the second creator will be changed from `0` to `1` as shown below.
-Remember that in the lsist of creators the fitst creator is the candy machine.
+Remember that in the list of creators the first creator is the Candy Machine.
 If needed, you can specify the batch size using `-b`.

 ```bash
 "address": //address of the Candy Machine